ibm-cloud-docs/citrix-netscaler-vpx/migrating-netscaler-to-las.md

    1. [Create an IBM Support case](/unifiedsupport/cases/form){: external} to request a license activation file (see step 5).{: ui}
    1. Upload the new LAS activation file from IBM (see step 7).{: ui}

-1. To monitor the license activation file and apply a new file before it expires, enter the following command:{: cli}

    ```sh
    show ns laslicense